-Lack of secure tenure: The only extant site is on private land, and consequently marginally at risk from a range of unregulated activities.
+Lack of secure tenure: The only extant site is on freehold land.
+Potential changes in land ownership or management and unregulated activities may pose a marginal risk to the species long term survival.

 Stochastic events: While stochastic events are by definition unpredictable, in this case, such events are most likely to be associated with events such as unintended fires (e.g. arson, lightning strikes).
 The sites supporting Senecio longipilus are not frequently visited by people so deliberate or inadvertent (e.g. for the purpose of identification) picking of flowers is a low risk because most visits will be for the purposes of demographic monitoring.